Undefeated FBS college football teams in 2023

 - Last undefeated season: 1958 (9-0-2, finished No. 6 in AP poll)

-The Falcons are running over teams, averaging almost 330 yards per game on the ground.
+The Falcons used 356 yards rushing to take down Wyoming and continue to average almost 330 yards per game on the ground.

 - Last undefeated season: 1975 (9-0-1 in DII)